 In order to take 12 weeks of FMLA leave, you will need to notify your employer of your plan, and you will be notified about whether your leave is FMLA-protected.
 If your leave is FMLA-protected, the pamphlet provides that, “when you return to work, your employer must return you to your same or nearly identical job.”
 Furthermore, the employer must provide the employee eligibility notice within five business days of the initial request, and either inform the employee about his or her eligibility for leave, or, if he or she is not eligible, provide at least one reason why.

 If your leave was protected by the FMLA and your employer will not return you to the job you had previously, you may be able to file a claim.
 While your employer’s behavior might have its roots in sex discrimination or another form of discrimination, you will want to think more specifically about filing a claim related to your employer’s FMLA violation.
 An experienced Florida labor lawyer can discuss your options with you today.
-Contact Scott Wagner and Associates, P.A. to learn more about how we can assist with your case.
+Contact Scott Law Team to learn more about how we can assist with your case.